heckej/Music-master/README.md

 # Music-master
-A bot that serves your taste of music (hopefully).
+Music maestro, it's time for a bot that serves your taste of music - let's hope.

 Say something like
 > `>> Play Someone Like Me by Adele` and enjoy!